WICG/turtledove/FLEDGE_extended_PA_reporting.md

 The newly added base values are as following:
-* `participating-ig-count`: number of interest groups that got a chance to participate in this (sub)auction, i.e. they had registered ads, and if no timeouts were to hit, their `generateBid()` would have been run.
+* `participating-ig-count`: number of interest groups that got a chance to participate in this (sub)auction, i.e. they had registered ads, did not have unsatisfied capabilities, and were not filtered based on priority.
+Interest groups included in this might not actually get to bid if the cumulative timeout expires, or the script fails to load, etc, but they would have if nothing went wrong.
 * `average-code-fetch-time`: average time of all code fetches (including JavaScript and WASM) used for all invocations of particular function type for given (sub)auction.
 * `percent-scripts-timeout`: percentage of script executions of this kind that hit the per-script